TimurIsrafilov/rosb-hack-front/README.md

 Web application - dashboard for graphic display of company information about employees, their positions, teams, and skills.
 The main goal of the app is to provide a convenient and effective way to track and manage company resources.

-## The app is deployed at GitHub Pages by following link:
+## The app is deployed at GitHub Pages by the following link:

 [https://timurisrafilov.github.io/rosb-hack-front/](https://timurisrafilov.github.io/rosb-hack-front/)